All images by Jacqui Way

 Kuti Shack is described as an “exciting initiative that brings together a fishing company, their commercial partners, the Ngarrindjeri people and three Fleurieu-based chefs who have been talking about partnering in business for a number of years”.

-It is hoped that the Kuti Shack will provide numerous opportunities for the Ngarrindjeri community, including employment, and traineeships/apprenticeships, as well a venue to highlight the important part the ‘Kuti’ has played in their culture.
+It is hoped Kuti Shack will provide numerous opportunities for the Ngarrindjeri community, including employment, and traineeships/apprenticeships, as well a venue to highlight the important part the ‘Kuti’ has played in their culture.

 To keep up to date with the latest Kuti Shack news, menus and opening hours, you can find them on Facebook here.